forquare/hashbang0.com/content/post/2009-11-13-my-new-work-area.md

 Well it's been a while since I last posted here.
 Though it'd be right that I come back with tales of new desks, screens and computers!

 So what's new?
 I've left Camberley, worked for the MoD over the summer and am now back in Aber living with Faye ([hopefully a film of the flat coming soon][1]).
-Since being in Aber I have bought a new desk, a new chair (which is annoyingly not here), a pair of new monitors and a new shiney computer.
+Since being in Aber I have bought a new desk, a new chair (which is annoyingly not here), a pair of new monitors and a new shiny computer.

 Let's talk about the monitors to start off with, two 22" things from Samsung (SyncMaster T220 apparently), here they are:[<img src="/wp-content/uploads/2010/07/monitors-300x225.jpg" width="300" height="225" class="aligncenter size-medium wp-image-1089" title="Monitors" />][2]